 Auto design of members

 Use strength and stability checks to perform the design of beams.
 For composite beams, these checks are done in accordance with EN-1994; whilst non-composite beam checks are in accordance with EN -1993.
-Automatically classify the members into various design groups, so that the same cross section is applied to all members in a group.
+Automatically classify the members into various design groups, so that the same cross-section is applied to all members in a group.

-Comprehensive bill of material
+Comprehensive bill of materials

 Automatically generate a comprehensive Bill of Materials, including the quantities of steel, concrete and shear connectors, as well as the area of profile sheets/precast slabs required.

-Print all of the data of the modelled floor structure in CADS Floors Designer, choosing what to print through report settings.
+Print all of the data of the modelled floor structure in Composite Floor Designer, choosing what to print through report settings.
 Generate a detailed/summary/brief report for design check results for the members.
 CFD also generates the plan view of the floor layout with the details of the beam cross sections, number of shear connectors used and the beam reactions, which can be printed to an A3 sheet.